 The golfer who needs help getting the ball in the air and is more concerned about control should opt for a 2-piece ball, which will have lower driver spin and typically lower short game spin.

-Q: What is the difference between your new 2018 models MTB RED & MTB BLACK?
+Q: What is the difference between your new 2019 models MTB BLACK & MTB-X?

 The MTB BLACK is an evolution of the original MyTourBall.
 A 3-piece construction, but we have lowered the core compression about 7%, further lowering driver spin and increasing distance slightly.
-Its really well designed for good golfers looking for a penetrating ball flight and short game control.
+It provides moderate "controlled" iron spin.
+Perfectly designed for good golfers looking for a penetrating ball flight and short game control.